esquireofoz/Manager-README/EMBEDS_README.md

 * You will be added to all team meetings (e.g., sprint planning, standup, project meetings, fun stuff, etc.) for the duration of your embedding

-* You will have regularly scheduled 1:1s with me
+* You will have regularly scheduled weekly 1:1s with me

 ## What's next:
-* That's it.
-We appreciate this opportunity to work together, and I hope we learn a lot from the experience and have fun!
+* That's it - I appreciate this opportunity for us to work together, and I hope we learn a lot from the experience and have fun!